Diffusion of Innovations

 Crossing the Chasm Summary

-Crossing the Chasm is a theory that seeks to explain how, why, and at what rate discontinuous ideas and technologies are adopted.
+Diffusion of Innovations and Chasm theory both seek to explain how, why, and at what rate new ideas and technologies are adopted.
 It is fundamentally a study of the psychological characteristics of buyers.

-Whereas the technology adoption lifecycle implies a smooth transition from early adopters to the early majority, Lee James discovered that instead of that being a graceful transition, there was actually a gap — because early adopters have very different values than people in the mainstream.
-And many of the tactics that initially lead to success will work against you in the next phase of market development.
+Whereas the technology adoption lifecycle implies a smooth transition from early adopters to the early majority, James and Schirtzinger discovered that instead of that being a graceful transition, there was actually a gap — because early adopters have very different values and motivations than people in the mainstream.
+And many of the tactics that initially lead to success in the early market, will work against you in the mainstream market.

 Moving from early adopters to the mainstream early majority requires a complete shift in focus.
-The key to this shift in focus is moving from visionary to pragmatic.
+The key to this shift in focus is moving from a technology orientation to a people/human orientation.
 And many of the things that made you successful in the first part of the market will cause failure in the mainstream market.
 It will be necessary to change your: value proposition, marketing, product focus, distribution, positioning messages, and communications.

 Crossing the Chasm Weaknesses

-In addition to weaknesses in chasm theory, there are three areas where Moore’s book does not fully communicate the critical information that is often needed.
-And those who use Crossing the Chasm as their primary guide for achieving mainstream market acceptance, risk making these known mistakes.
+In addition to the misunderstandings created by crossing the chasm, there are three areas where Moore’s book does not fully communicate the critical information that is often needed.
+And those who use Crossing the Chasm as their primary guide for finding a scaleable business model, risk making these known mistakes.
 The three areas are:

 1. An innovation can be both continuous and discontinuous